adokter/bioRad/README.md

 -   Convert NEXRAD radar data to ODIM format with `nexrad_to_odim()`.
 -   Process radar data into vertical profiles of biological targets with `calculate_vp()`.

 Why? bioRad makes use of a [C implementation of the vol2bird](https://github.com/adokter/vol2bird) algorithm through [Docker](https://www.docker.com/) to do the above.
-All other bioRad functions will work without a Docker installation.

-<details> <summary><strong>Installing Docker</strong></summary>
+All other bioRad functions will work without a Docker installation. <details> <summary><strong>Installing Docker</strong></summary>

 1. Go to [Docker Desktop](https://www.docker.com/products/docker-desktop).
 2. Download Docker for Windows or Mac (free login required) and follow the installation instructions.
+Note that Docker for Windows requires Microsoft Windows 10 Professional or Enterprise 64-bit.
+Installing Docker Toolbox for previous versions will *not* work.
 3. Open the Docker application.
 The Docker (whale) icon will appear in your menu bar and indicate if it is running correctly.
 4. In R do `check_docker()`.
 5. You can now use the bioRad functionality that requires Docker. </details>